mvaled/mvaled.github.io/content/pages/about.rst

 Hi, my name is Manuel Vázquez Acosta.

-I was 13 years old, when I first saw a computer, a MSX Basic computer that made me want to dedicate my life to computers.
-I learned back then the basic of programming in Basic, and a few years after I knew also a bit of Pascal.
+I was 13 years old, when I first saw a computer, a MSX Basic computer that made me want to pursue a career.
+I learned back then the basics of programming in Basic, and a few months later I was already doing a bit of Pascal.
+In a short time, I was exposed to the interpreter/compiler division, but I didn't think much about it at the time.

 It wasn't until I actually went into the University where I became really aware of the vast universe that Computation, Programming, and Software